 Social Pillar: follow-up on proposed action plan and Liaise with ETUC.
 A meeting is planned next week with Catherine/Haydn and ETUC.

-Follow-up on collaboration with the EU Framework based on agreed key actions in framework workplan: joint contribution from the Framework on the Disability Strategy sent to Commissionaire Dalli on Monday; working meeting of Framework’s members on follow ups on the Concluding Observations in February
+Follow-up on collaboration with the EU Framework based on agreed key actions in framework workplan: joint contribution from the Framework on the Disability Strategy sent to Commissioner Dalli on Monday; working meeting of Framework’s members on follow ups on the Concluding Observations in February

 Present May 3rd CRPD day to Board in Spring for members consideration (Ana Peleaz); this is on the Board agenda.